agent-indigo/devspace/README.md

 - Moved repeated heading and pagination code into a component and a utility respectively

-- Folded the HTML contents of the Header component into the Layout component because it wasn't used anywhere else
+- Moved the HTML contents of components that were only imported once into the Layout component

 - Added a Dockerfile